Very Large scale wgs 84 electronic charts

 May 2018: Caolas Gigalum, Gigha.
 UKHO chart (2475 Sound of Gigha) shows a rock marked ‘PA’ on the east side of the channel.
 Its position is accurate and depth, provisionally, 0.3m.
 But there are also rocks to its east, under the letters ‘PA’, provisionally of 0.2m and 1.1m.
 It is possible to anchor north or south of these rocks but it didn’t seem at all attractive given the strong tidal streams that flow through the area: in the event of easterly wind or swell it is much better to seek shelter in the area of Druimyeon Bay described above or on the west side of Gigha.

 June 2018: Churchton Bay, Raasay.
 There are three visitors’ moorings in the larger part of Churchton Bay, to the SE of the ferry breakwater, that appear to be unmaintained and hence should probably not be used.
-The south eastern-most buoy lies less than 40m W of a 0.7m (provisionally) rock.
+The SE-most buoy lies less than 40m W of a 0.7m (provisionally) rock.
 This is immediately to the N of the 3.8m sounding on UKHO chart 2534-4 (57deg 20.881N, 006deg 4.571W).
-We will publish our chart in 2019.

 July 2018: Dun Mhuilig Bay, Loch Craignish.
 There is a 1.5m (provisionally) uncharted rock c.
 100m SW of the islet that forms the E tip of the bay’s entrance.
 The position of the rock is approx. 56deg 9.290N 005deg 34.260W